-- Gospel Sundays brings soloists and choirs, many affiliated with South Florida churches, to Arsht Center stages for free concerts periodically.
+- Free Gospel Sundays brings soloists and choirs, many affiliated with South Florida churches, to Arsht Center stages for free concerts periodically.
 First-Access Passes can be reserved by calling the Adrienne Arsht Center box office at 305-949-6722 or online at arshtcenter.org (limit four per person).

 Membership has its privileges, as they say, and Arsht Center members receive a few - depending on their level of giving.

-A basic annual membership starts at $50 and affords the opportunity to buy tickets before they go on sale to the general public.
-It also includes special offers and an invitation to the Annual Member Appreciation party.
+A basic annual membership starts at $75 and affords the opportunity to buy tickets before they go on sale to the general public.

-Sign up at the $1,000 level and enjoy wine and cheese in the Patron's salon pre-performance and during intermission, plus receive invites to cast parties and special events.
+Sign up at the $1,200 level and enjoy exclusive access to the Patrons Salons during performances, plus receive invites to cast parties and special events and recognition in Playbill.

 There are more than performances to catch at the Arsht Center; there are dance workshops, traditional instrument demonstrations and family sing-a-longs.
 Visiting artists regularly conduct educational activities for adults, students, children and arts professionals.
 Signature programs for students and teachers include performances, behind-the-scenes workshops, master classes and inclusive activities that engage, ignite and deepen the learning process through the power of the performing arts.
 For a list of upcoming activities or to sign up for updates, visit arshtcenter.org/Education-Community-Engagement/How-We-Give-Back/.

 You can buy self-parking vouchers for your performance night when purchasing tickets at arshtcenter.org, or you can visit or call the box office.

-Purchase your valet parking vouchers in advance on carnivalcenter.org or by calling the box office.
+Purchase your valet parking vouchers in advance on arschtcenter.org or by calling the box office.

 By Metrorail and Metromover